Charles Scott (governor): Governorship

 Throughout his term, Scott was dogged by rumors of heavy drinking and frequent use of profanity.
 On one occasion, an unnamed individual believed his reputation had been injured by something Scott had said and challenged him to a duel.
 He ignored the challenge, after which the challenger threatened to expose him as a coward.
 Scott was supposed to have replied, "Post and be damned; but if you do, you will only post yourself a damned liar, and everybody else will say so."
 On another occasion, after reviewing a speech written for him by Bledsoe, the governor was said to have remarked, "Well, Mr. Bledsoe, I know you think you are a damned sight smarter than I am, and so you are in many respects; but this message as it is now, won't do at all; I'll be damned if it will."
 When Bledsoe asked what was wrong with the speech, he reportedly replied, "Why, damn it to hell, why don't you put a good solemn prayer at the end of it, and talk about Providence, and the protection of Heaven, and all that?"
 After the governor campaigned for Humphrey Marshall's opponent in the 1809 legislative elections, Marshall published an article in the Western World newspaper that accused him of appearing in front of the court house drunk on election day.

-For most of Scott's tenure as governor, tensions between the U.S. and Great Britain escalated.
+For most of Scott's tenure as governor, tensions between the U.S. and Britain escalated.
 Sentiment in favor of a U.S. declaration of war against the British was particularly strong in Kentucky.
 Most Kentuckians resented the replacement of the Embargo Act of 1807 with the weaker Non-Intercourse Act of 1809 and Macon's Bill Number 2.
 Kentucky Senator Henry Clay became the acknowledged leader of the war hawks in Congress.
-During an address to the General Assembly on December 4, 1810, Scott expressed little hope of peacefully resolving U.S. grievances against Great Britain.
+During an address to the General Assembly on December 4, 1810, Scott expressed little hope of peacefully resolving U.S. grievances with Britain.
 He reminded the General Assembly that France had also violated the United States' maritime rights and urged equal treatment of the two countries for their offenses.